 A spill in the Arctic Ocean would prove disastrous for animals that rely on the frigid waters for survival.

-The news comes on the heels of Trump’s March 28 executive orders aimed at rolling back climate change policies and reducing efforts to tackle greenhouse gas emissions.
+The news comes on the heels of Trump’s April 26 order to pave the way for stripping national monuments of protections and his March 28 executive orders aimed at rolling back climate change policies and reducing efforts to tackle greenhouse gas emissions.

 - Reverse Obama's decision to indefinitely withdraw most Arctic and some Atlantic waters from offshore drilling out of concern for the health of coastal communities and aquatic ecosystems.